sguir/ppgcourse/exercise_BP.md

 ## The STDis Model and CONTRAST Analysis
 This "combined" analysis allows to evaluate to which extent the population binary covariables are associated to specific marker/SNP using two different approaches: i) running the STDis model and hence, testing are (linearly) associated to each marker/SNP or ii) performing a contrast analysis to compute contrast of standardized allele frequencies between two groups of populations.

-* The contrast anaysis can be if the assumed linear relationship with allele frequencies is not entirely satisfactory
+* The contrast anaysis can be interesting if the assumed linear relationship between the covariates and allele frequencies is not entirely satisfactory.

-* In addition, the association analyses carried out with categorical or binary covariables can be problematic when dealing with small data sets or if one wishes to disregard some populations.
+* The association analyses (STDis, STDmcmc, AUX Model) carried out with categorical or binary covariables can be problematic when dealing with small data sets or if one wishes to disregard some populations.

+* Remember all the recomendations described above for the STDis Model

 To run this analysis (with allele data) you will need:
 * The number of populations in the analysis (```-npop```)